The Young Woman of Amajac: Exhibition

 The Young Woman of Amajac was presented at the National Museum of Anthropology of Mexico (MNA) for the exhibition La Grandeza de México (The Greatness of Mexico).
 The statue temporarily left the museum as it was sent back to Hidalgo Amajac, where it received a tribute in a cultural festival organized by its inhabitants.
-There, the sculpture symbolically inaugurated the Recinto Cultural de Hidalgo Amajac (Cultural Precinct of Hidalgo Amajac), where it will be permanently exhibited.
+There, the sculpture symbolically inaugurated the Recinto Cultural de Hidalgo Amajac (Cultural Precinct of Hidalgo Amajac), where it has been permanently exhibited since it left the museum in August 2022.
+Municipality officials will place a mural depicting the history of the town and its archaeological discoveries.

 In November 2021, the Secretariat of Culture and the INAH filmed and published a documentary entitled La Joven de Amajac, una mujer entre el naranjal (The Young Woman of Amajac, a Woman Among the Orange Groves).

-Replica
+The Young Woman of Amajac II

+On 30 May 2023, a smaller sculpture similar to The Young Woman of Amajac was found in Álamo Temapache Municipality as a result of road construction.
+The Young Woman of Amajac II is 1.54 m tall with a width of 55 cm and a max thickness of 19 cm.
+It weighs between 200 kg to 250 kg.

+After the discovery, INAH researchers did not rule out the possibility that it could represent another ruler and that a pre-Columbian site might have existed in the area.
+Days later, archaeologists found several burials of people who inhabited the area between 1100 and 1200 CE.